bufbuild/protovalidate/docs/standard-constraints.md

 }
 ```

-### Required constraint
+### Required rule

-Currently, only one constraint is available on oneofs: `required`.
+Currently, only one rule is available on oneofs: `required`.
 This
-constraint requires that exactly one field in the oneof must be set.
+rule requires that exactly one field in the oneof must be set.

 ```protobuf
 message Example {